 Where is Bavaria, Germany?
 This area of Germany is the most southern region, just north of Italy (across a small strip of Austria) and was a 9 hour drive from our home in Pisa.

-We like to drive in the daytime and make the road trip part of the vacation itself, so we try to enjoy our pit-stops and the views along the way.
-During the car ride we kept a box of toys, books, and coloring supplies between the car seats so the girls could have easy access to their toys during the trip.
+We like to drive in the daytime and make the road trip with kids part of the vacation itself, so we try to enjoy our pit-stops and the views along the way.
+During the car ride to Bavaria, Germany we kept a box of toys, books, and coloring supplies between the car seats so the girls could have easy access to their toys during the trip.

-We do let them use tablets sometimes but only during the last part of long road trips or when it’s too dark to see their toys, so it really is something special.
+We do let the kids use tablets sometimes but only during the last part of long road trips or when it’s too dark to see their toys, so it really is something special.

-The nearest major airport is the Munich airport and is about one and a half hours away by rental car.
+The nearest major airport to the Bavaria region is the Munich airport and is about one and a half hours away by rental car.
 If you prefer not to drive to Bavaria, there is also a train station in Garmisch-Partenkirchen.

 Where to Stay in Bavaria with Kids

-If we went again I would consider staying in Mittenwald, which is an adorable Bavarian village about 30 minutes outside of Garmisch-Partenkirchen and on the way to Austria.
+If we visit Bavaria with kids again I would consider staying in Mittenwald, which is an adorable Bavarian village about 30 minutes outside of Garmisch-Partenkirchen and on the way to Austria.
 Oberammergau is another lovely town in the Bavarian Alps which many beautiful sights and fun things to with kids.

-We had a car both times we visited the area and found the signage to be clear to understand and the streets well maintained, especially compared to driving around Italy.
+We had a car both times we visited the Bavarian Alps and found the signage to be easy to understand and the streets well maintained, especially compared to driving around Italy.

 If the weather is good and you want to avoid driving, you could use the trains to get to many of the Bavarian villages from Munich.

-Both years we traveled to Bavaria with our kids at the end of July and the weather ranged from sunshine and low 80s F to rain and high 50s F so you need to be prepared for the range of temperatures.
+Both years we traveled to Bavaria with our kids at the end of July and the weather ranged from sunshine and low 80’s F (27C) to rain and high 50’s F (14C) so you need to be prepared for the range of temperatures.

-We used a baby carrier when my youngest was 2.5 but let her walk the next year, which made things easier for us.
+We used a baby carrier when our toddler was 2.5 but we let her walk the next year, which made things easier for us.

-Car seat laws in Germany are similar to the USA so I would definitely recommend using an appropriate car seat for your child’s requirements while driving.
+Car seat laws in Germany are similar to the USA so I would definitely recommend using an appropriate car seat for your child’s requirements while driving around Bavaria.
 (See Baby Can Travel’s list on Amazon for the best travel car seats)